OXID-eSales/graphql-base-module/docs/tutorials/queries.rst

 File structure
 ^^^^^^^^^^^^^^

-As stated in the Introduction: we need Controller, DataType, Service, Infrastructure and maybe some Exception.
+As stated in the `Introduction <tutorials/introduction.html>`_, we need Controller, DataType, Service, Infrastructure and maybe some Exception.
 Please also have a look at the documentation section about the `Architecture <architecture.html>`_ of our modules.

 .. code:: shell